panicpxe/highlander-demos/rabbitmq/README.md

 There are a few methods for shipping the RabbitMQ logs to an ELK stack, in this case they are as follows:
-- Filebeat -> Logzio platform
+- Filebeat, Metricbeat -> Logzio platform
-- Filebeat -> OSS Elasticsearch
+- Filebeat, Metricbeat -> OSS Elasticsearch
-- Filebeat -> Logstash -> Logzio platform
+- Filebeat, Metricbeat -> Logstash -> Logzio platform
-- Filebeat -> Logstash -> OSS Elasticsearch
+- Filebeat, Metricbeat -> Logstash -> OSS Elasticsearch

 In both the Filebeat and Logstash configuration files you'll notice some outputs are commented out.
 This is so that you have